hwdsl2/self-hosted-ai-stack/docs/backup-restore.md

 **Important:** API keys for Ollama, LiteLLM, and MCP Gateway are auto-generated on first start and stored inside these volumes.
 If you lose the volume, you lose the key.
 Connected clients will need to be updated with new keys.

+**Note:** The `ollama-shared` and `mcp-shared` volumes are ephemeral key-sharing volumes used to pass API keys between services automatically.
+They do not need to be backed up — the keys are already stored in `ollama-data` and `mcp-data` respectively, and are re-copied on every container start.

 ## Export API keys

 Before any maintenance, save your current API keys: